GDP Compliant: the most essential criteria in Pharma Logistics

 to delivery.
 They include, but are not limited to, temperature management, sanitation, security, and traceability.

-Why is GDP compliance important for pharmaceuticals products in the Life Science Industry?
+Why is it important to be GDP complian for pharmaceuticals products in the Life Science Industry?

 In the life science industry, the stakes are incredibly high.
 A single lapse in